U.S. Packaging EPR Fee Calculator

 States covered

 The calculator includes all seven states with enacted packaging EPR laws.
-Only Oregon and Colorado have live fee obligations today; California uses CAA's draft 2027 schedule, and the rest are projections.
+Only Oregon and Colorado have live per-ton fee obligations today.
+California uses CAA's draft 2027 schedule here; note that California's separate 2026 Early Fee Schedule, published July 20, 2026, is a flat per-pound schedule that this calculator does not model.
+The rest are projections.

 StateLawFee StartStatus in Calculator